 This art business features contemporary artists including Beth Van Hoesen, Leslie Toms, Gail Packer, Anita Toney, Stephen McMillan, Stephen Mc Millan, Carolyn Lord, Randall Sexton, Teresa Onoda, Esther Baran, Bruce Botts, and others.

 Historic Spanish Mission from 1770

 A third feature in Carmel that makes it unique is the Mission San Carlos.
-Historically important, it is also Number 22 on the list of Greatest Places to Stand in America, chosen by readers of StoodThere.com in 2009.
+Historically important, this mission church is also Number 22 on the list of Greatest Places to Stand in America, chosen by readers of StoodThere.com in 2009.

-End Points of 17-Mile Highway or 17 Mile Drive
+End Points of 17-Mile Highway or 17-Mile Drive

 Carmel is adjacent to Pebble Beach to the west, an upscale resort area that is famous among Californians and the world for golf and golf tournaments as well as shopping.
 However, perhaps the most spectacular feature of the community around Pebble Beach is the scenic route called 17-Mile Drive.

 This is a scenic byway next to the Pacific Ocean, full of natural attractions of geography, native plants, and local native wildlife.
 Some of the examples of plants and wildlife are endangered, threatened, or vulnerable by category and the latter includes the specific species of the 250+-year-old Lone Cypress on 17-Mild Drive.
 This Monterey Cypress grows only two places in the world - both here in Monterey County, on 17 Mile Drive and at Point Lobos to the south.

 Pebble Beach itself is famous for golf courses and golf tournaments.
 Our own Jack Nicklaus from Ohio loves the Pebble Beach course, although Pebble Beach operates four additional courses nearby in California.
 Each course is part of a resort locale, with accommodations, dining, and shopping.